Post-‘Roe,’ design is crucial for abortion access. But it’s far from enough

 In 2017, the Scottish government developed a similar box to be given to every single baby born in the country.
 “This is an example of great design, since the box itself can be used as a crib,” says Juliana Barton, who helped curate the exhibit.
 “But it also reveals that design comes in the form of good policy.
 Government plays a central role in every part of the reproductive journey.”

 This couldn’t be more true in our present moment, with the overturning of Roe v.
 Wade.
-There’s a device from 1960—at the very start of the exhibit—that reveals the lengths to which women had to go to take control over their bodies before abortion was legal.
-It’s a vacuum foot pump that serves as a low-cost abortion kit made of canning jars and plastic tubes.
+There’s a device from 1971—at the very start of the exhibit—that reveals the lengths to which women had to go to take control over their bodies before abortion was legal.
+It’s a glass jam jar, with a valved syringe that serves as a low-cost abortion device.
 It was developed before Roe was passed in 1973, at a time when women in the U.S. and around the world were fighting for access to abortion.
-It was used in the early weeks of pregnancy by inserting a tube into the cervix until it reached the uterus.
-By pushing on the foot pump, it created a vacuum, which would extract the contents of the womb into the jar.
+It was used in the early weeks of pregnancy by inserting a tube into the cervix using a speculum until it reached the uterus.
+By activating the syringe plunger, it created a vacuum, which would extract the contents of the womb into the jar.

 The curators of this exhibit point out that we’re seeing another wave of innovation in response to the fall of Roe.
 In some states where abortion has been rendered illegal, there are discussions about ways to make it easier for pregnant people to get medical abortions secretly.
 And on a legal front, activists are fighting for state-level legislation that will protect abortion-seekers.